 Transforming Mid-Market Companies

 To transform an established company, you must use what you already have.
 This means that the approach varies with each case and there’s no fixed formula.
 Generally, there’re 2 prerequisites: (i) a highly adaptable culture and (ii) a visionary leader who’s fully supported by the board and senior management.
-Get more examples/case studies from the book / our full book summary.
+Get more examples/case studies from our full book summary.

 ExOs for Large Organizations